 The most accurate metric for your love of somebody is how you feel about their flaws.
-If you accept them and even adore some of their shortcomings—her obsessive cleanliness, his awkward social ticks—and they can accept and even adore some of your shortcomings, well, then that’s a sign of true intimacy.
+If you accept them and even adore some of their shortcomings—her obsessive cleanliness, his awkward social ticks—and they can accept and even adore some of your shortcomings, well, that’s a sign of true intimacy.

-One of the best expressions of this idea came from Plato in the form of a myth.
+One of the best (and earliest!) expressions of this idea came from Plato in the form of a myth.
 In his Symposium, Plato wrote that humans were originally androgynous and whole.
-There were no men or women.
 They felt no lack, no uncertainty, and they were powerful, so powerful that they rose up and challenged the gods themselves.

 This posed a problem for the gods.
-They didn’t want to completely wipe out the human race as they’d have no one to rule over.
-But at the same time they had to do something to humble and distract humanity.
+They didn’t want to completely wipe out the human race as they’d have no one to rule over, but they also had to do something to humble and distract humanity.

-So Zeus split them in half.
-He split each human into a man and a woman and doomed them to spend their brief mortal existence wandering the world looking for their other half, the half that would make them feel whole and powerful again.
-And this wholeness came not from two perfections meeting, but two imperfections meeting, two imperfections that both complemented and compensated for one another’s shortcomings.
+So, Zeus split each human into two, a man and a woman (or a man and a man, or a woman and a woman) and doomed them to spend their brief mortal existence wandering the world looking for their other half, the half that would make them feel whole and powerful again.
+And this wholeness would come not from two perfections meeting, but two imperfections meeting, two imperfections that both complemented and compensated for one another’s shortcomings.

-It may be our perfections that attract one another.
-But it’s our imperfections that decide whether we stay together or not.
+It may be our perfections that attract one another in the first place.
+But it’s our imperfections that decide whether or not we stay together.